KChen-lab/Monopogen/README.md

                         The bam file for the study sample, the bam file should be sorted.
-If there are multiple samples, each row with each sample (default: None) -o OUT, --out OUT     The output director (default: None) -a APP_PATH, --app-path APP_PATH
+If there are multiple samples, each row with each sample (default: None) -o OUT, --out OUT     The output directory (default: None) -a APP_PATH, --app-path APP_PATH
                         The app library paths used in the tool (default: None) -m MAX_MISMATCH, --max-mismatch MAX_MISMATCH